How to Create Content That Fills Funnel Gaps

 Every piece of content should encourage your people, help them get to know you, qualify themselves, AND make sure that leads don’t fall off just because you didn’t get them what they needed at the right time.
 (Or sent them to the wrong place.)

 Here’s where you give them a look behind the scenes, your strongest case studies, and final calls.
 Now is when they make a decision.
-This can be emotionally compelling OR a deep dive into more technical aspects of whatever you’re selling.
+Content for this part of the funnel can be emotionally compelling OR a deep dive into more technical aspects of whatever you’re selling.

 Remember the old saying: people buy with the heart, then back their play with the mind.

-If they’ve reached this stage and they’re still searching, they’re close to biting.
+If they’ve reached this stage and they’re still searching/clicking/engaging, they’re close to biting.
 The right piece of content could be all it takes.

 I may earn my Broken Record Of The Year award any day now, but for real: Do better.

-Don’t post a blog and slap a CTA on there like you’re slapping bread dough and then high fiving yourself for getting your content done.
+Don’t post a blog and slap a CTA on there like you’re slapping bread dough and then giving yourself a high five for getting your content done.
 Your content isn’t going to work if you don’t do it more strategically.

 Look at your data and think before you post.
 What topic is this?
 Where am I pushing this article?
 Where will traffic be coming from?
 What do I want them to do next?
 What are they ready for?